prisma/prisma/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Thanks for helping us improve Prisma! 🙏 Please follow the sections in the template and provide as much information as possible about your problem, e.g. by setting the `DEBUG="*"` env var and enabling additional logging output in Prisma Client.
+Thanks for helping us improve Prisma! 🙏 Please follow the sections in the template and provide as much information as possible about your problem, e.g. by setting the `DEBUG="*"` environment variable and enabling additional logging output in Prisma Client.

 Learn more about writing proper bug reports here: https://pris.ly/d/bug-reports -->